hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 The above corresponds to signal data belonging to ytickschannel, something to keep in mind if multiple channels are being looked at, at the same time.

+FUTURE: The freq detection uses counting of up/down within the specified time duration.
+May also add a fft plot in future.

 Guided Decoding of Digital bus
 ================================